ballerine-io/ballerine/README.md

 [Click here](#getting-started-with-sdks-flows)

-<sub>Note - No data is captured and sent anywhere when using the camera in the examples</sub>
+<sub>Note - We don't store any data or documents that are being sent in the examples or demos</sub>

 ___